Over Compensation for Low Self-Esteem: 8 Inner Triggers That Control Your Behavior

 Continuous Need for External Verification

 Your confidence crumbles when you stop receiving praise.
-Because the doubt is momentarily dulled by compliments, you perform, impress, and adjust.
+Because compliments momentarily dull the doubt, you perform, impress, and adjust.
 Without it, you feel vulnerable, as if your worth has suddenly gone.

-Postpone responding to affirmation in order to heal.
+Postpone responding to affirmation to heal.
 Refrain from acting on the impulse to seek reassurance right away.
 When confidence starts internally, it settles.

 Shame Derived from a Criticism in the Past